 There’s no doubt that my life would be more in sync with the way the world generally runs, if I had what are usually viewed as normal sleep patterns.
+I guess that is why some people use CBD products or simply smoke cannabis.
+Some people have aversions to smoking marijuana which is why using a vaporizer is often preferred.
+Fortunately, dispensaries regularly stock these as part of their dispensary supplies.

 However, it is possible, even probable, that my seemingly abnormal sleep patterns are normal for me.